Church Hill, MD

 Economy

 The economy of Church Hill, MD employs 494 people.
-The largest industries in Church Hill, MD are Professional, Scientific, & Technical Services (69 people), Administrative & Support & Waste Management Services (55 people), and Construction (53 people), and the highest paying industries are Transportation & Warehousing ($89,167), Transportation & Warehousing, & Utilities ($79,375), and Professional, Scientific, & Technical Services ($71,094).
+In 2023, the largest industries in Church Hill, MD were Professional, Scientific, & Technical Services (69 people), Administrative & Support & Waste Management Services (55 people), and Construction (53 people), and the highest paying industries were Transportation & Warehousing ($89,167), Transportation & Warehousing, & Utilities ($79,375), and Professional, Scientific, & Technical Services ($71,094).

 Occupations